michal-pikusa/text-network-analysis/README.md

 python tna.py
 ```

-It takes a couple of second minutes to process the corpus on a desktop computer, however bigger corpuses with millions of words might need hours of calculation.
+It takes a couple of seconds to process the corpus on a desktop computer, however bigger corpuses with millions of words might need hours of calculation.
 After the calculations are done, you should get a visualization presented below:

 <img src="text_network.png" height="75%" width="75%" alt="graph"/>